yourboy7/MutableConfig/README.md

 - 🔄 **Runtime Configuration Updates:** When you have an application and need to change certain configuration items during runtime without stopping the application.

-- 🧩 **C# to JSON Mapping:** Map C# types to JSON files one by one, enabling strong-typed configuration access.
+- 🧩 **C# to JSON or XML Mapping:** Map C# types to JSON or XML files one by one, enabling strong-typed configuration access.

 - 🌐 **Centralized Multi-Module Management:** Want to centrally manage configurations across multiple modules/environments and support features like hot updates.